MikeyJ-Eng/eleventy-base-blog/content/blog/filter.md

 }

 function updateSummary() {
-  // I've cheated slightly by using Node.textContent, which we haven't come
+  // Steve used Node.textContent here, which we haven't learnt.
-  // across before.
-It's perfectly ok in this situation to use Element.innerHTML
+  // We could use Element.innerHTML instead.
-  // instead.
-  //
   // It's generally safer to use Node.textContent to set dynamic text content:
-  // with innerHTML you always have to ensure you're dealing with trusted input
+  // with innerHTML you always have to ensure you're dealing with trusted input.
-  // (which is the case here, so we're fine!).
-  //
   // See https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent
   const filterLabel = form.querySelector(`label[for=${animalRadios.value}]`).textContent;
-  summary.textContent = search.value ?
+  // If the search value exists... (colon means "doesn't exist" summary.textContent = search.value ?
     `Showing animals that match the filter "${filterLabel}" and the search "${search.value}".` :
     `Showing animals that match the filter "${filterLabel}".`;
 }

-// Now update the summary on page load for the default selection. updateSummary();

-function update() {
-  filterAnimals();
-  updateSummary();
-}

 // Prevent submission of the form.
-Even though there's no submit button, there
+Even though there's no submit button, there are
-// can be other ways to trigger a submission, eg. pressing enter on a text
+// other ways to trigger a submission, eg. pressing ENTER on a text field. form.addEventListener('submit', function (event) {
-// field.
-form.addEventListener('submit', function (event) {
   event.preventDefault();
 });